Bhaktisiddhanta Sarasvati: True love and renunciation

 While emphasising the innate spirituality of all beings, Bhaktisiddhanta Sarasvati strongly objected to representations of the sacred love between Radha and Krishna, described in the Bhagavatam and other Vaishnava texts, as erotic, which permeated the popular culture of Bengal in art, theatre, and folk songs.
-He stated that the sacred concept of love cherished by Gaudiya Vaishnavas was being profaned due to a lacking in philosophical understanding and proper guidance.
-He repeatedly critiqued such popular communities in Bengal as the sahajiyas, who presented their sexual practices as a path of Krishna bhakti, denouncing them as pseudo-Vaishnavas.
-Bhaktisiddhanta argued instead that the path to spiritual growth was not through what he described as sensual gratification, but through the practice of chastity, humility, and service.
+He argued that certain public representations of Gaudiya Vaishnava concepts lacked philosophical accuracy.
+He repeatedly critiqued these communities in Bengal as the sahajiyas, who presented sexual practices as a path of Krishna bhakti, denouncing them as pseudo-Vaishnavas.
+Bhaktisiddhanta argued instead that spiritual growth was not through what he described as sensual gratification, but through the practice of chastity, humility, and service.

-At the same time, Bhaktisiddhanta's approach to the material world was far from being escapist.
+At the same time, Bhaktisiddhanta's approach to the material world was not escapist.
 Rather than shunning all connections with it, he adopted the principle of yukta-vairagya – a term coined by Chaitanya's associate Rupa Gosvami meaning "renunciation by engagement".
-This implied using any required object in the service of the divine by renouncing the propensity to enjoy it.
+This implied using any object in the service of the divine by renouncing the propensity to enjoy it.
 On the basis of this principle, Bhaktisiddhanta used the latest advancements in technology, institutional building, communication, printing, and transportation, while striving to carefully keep intact the theological core of his personalist tradition.
-This hermeneutical dynamism and spirit of adaptation employed by Bhaktisiddhanta became an important element in the growth of the Gaudiya Math and facilitated its future global expansion.
+This hermeneutical dynamism and adaptation employed by Bhaktisiddhanta became an important element in the growth of the Gaudiya Math and facilitated its future global expansion.